yoongun/topological-edge-modes-of-mechanical-lattice/README.md

 ## Prerequisite

-You need to install packages to run code in this repo.
+You might want to install packages to run code in this repo.

 ```bash
 pip install -r requirements.txt